There are certain expenses you can claim that will be deducted from your income, thereby helping to reduce your taxable income.

 How much can I invest in an RRSP?

-The 2013 RRSP contribution limit is 18% of your previous year’s earned income, up to a maximum of $23,820.
-The limit increases every year because of inflation.
+The 2023 RRSP contribution limit is 18% of your previous year’s earned income, up to a maximum of $30,780, less your prior year pension adjustment.
+The 2024 RRSP contribution limit will be a maximum of $ 31,560.
+The limit increases every year due to inflation.

 If you have unused contribution room from previous years, that amount is carried forward indefinitely and may be used in future years.